cairis-platform/cairis/install.md

 !
 {% endhighlight %}

-* Create a configuration file for CAIRIS.
-By default, CAIRIS looks for a configuration file in the home directory of the user.
-You can use the template configuration file provided with CAIRIS as your base configuration.

-{% highlight bash %}
-$ mkdir -p ~/cairis/cairis/config/
-$ cp $CAIRIS_DIR/cairis/config/cairis.cnf ~/cairis/cairis/config/
-$ sudo chown -R $USER:$USER ~/cairis
-{% endhighlight %}
+* Update the CAIRIS_CFG environment variable to point to your cairis.cnf file.
+You can find a template file you can use wherever your system has installed CAIRIS, e.g. `/usr/local/lib/python2.7/dist-packages/cairis/config`

-* Change the values of the configuration file according to your installation.
+* Change the values of cairis.cnf according to your installation.
 Note that the 'root' is the directory of the CAIRIS application, which in our our case is `$CAIRIS_DIR/cairis`.

 {% highlight bash %}
 dbhost = 127.0.0.1